How to capture lead source in Nutshell CRM

 2. How Leadsources passes Lead Source Data into Nutshell CRM

-• When a visitor submits a form, Leadsources fills these hidden fields with lead source details:
+Now, when a visitor submits a form on your website, Leadsources automatically fills the hidden fields with lead source information.

 • Channel